 - If some lumps form, break them up.

 - You may use this powder to sprinkle on your athlete’s foot before wearing your socks and shoes or after washing and drying your feet at night.
 You may use it both the times as well.

 Apart from taking all the measures to cure and prevent athlete’s foot using home remedies, you should also take care of your shoes and feet whenever you go to moist public places.
-Keep your shoes clean and infection free with the use of antifungal or antibacterial spray.
-Always wash out your shower or bathtub with antiseptic solution after every use otherwise you yourself will catch the fungus again.
+Keep your shoes clean and infection free with the use of the antifungal or antibacterial spray.
+Always wash out your shower or bathtub with an antiseptic solution after every use otherwise you yourself will catch the fungus again.
 In public showers and locker room, try to wear flip-flops so that you do not bring your feet in contact with the publicly used floors.
 Always ensure to make your feet dry before wearing those socks and shoes so that you do not get athlete’s foot again.